Asking LLMs to Verify First is Almost Free Lunch

 \subsubsection{On Open-Ended Applications}

 We consider the following coding and API tasks where VF with random/trivial answer is no longer applicable.
 We evaluate VF prompting with previously generated answer (calling LLM twice, as the procedure in Figure~\ref{fig:case2}).

 \paragraph{Benchmarks.} For coding tasks, we evaluate on HumanEval \cite{chen2021evaluating} and MBPP \cite{austin2021program}.
 In such benchmarks, a coding problem is like "check if in given list of numbers, are any two numbers closer to each other than given threshold" or "write a function to find the volume of a sphere".
-We would not expect the LLM can learn something from verifying a trivial answer like "return 1" or "print('Hello World!')".
-So we need VF prompting with previously generated answer by calling the LLM twice.

 For API tasks, we evaluate on API-Bank \cite{li2023api} Level-1 and Level-2, which simulates a agentic scenario where LLM need to understand user's intention from dialogue, and refer to documentary containing API description of tool functions, to output a API call with correct API function and arguments.
-In such scenario, we also need VF prompting with previously generated answer, as we can not even define a valid answer without knowing function names in the documentary of API descriptions.

 \paragraph{Baselines} To make fair comparison with similar cost, we consider baselines calling the LLM twice: \begin{itemize}[leftmargin=*] \item CoT$\times$2 (pass@2): Call the LLM twice independently.
 The final answer would be considered correct if at least one answer passes all test cases.
-No other parallel methods would be considered as such "pass@$k$" implementation is necessarily the best parallel methods can do with budget $k$.

-\item Self-Correction: In the second call, the thinking process and the answer output by the first call is provided along with the problem, and the LLM is asked to reflect and refine the answer.
-No other sequential methods would be considered, as under this setting without external feed-back, Reflexion \cite{shinn2023reflexion} is reduced to such implementation; PHP has only been designed for math problems. \end{itemize}
+\item Self-Correction: In the second call, the thinking process and the answer output by the first call is provided along with the problem, and the LLM is asked to reflect and refine the answer. \end{itemize} No other parallel methods would be considered as such "pass@$k$" implementation is necessarily the best parallel methods can do with budget $k$.
+No other sequential methods would be considered, as under this setting without external feed-back, Reflexion \cite{shinn2023reflexion} is reduced to such implementation; PHP has only been designed for math problems.